Buzzvil/buzzscreen-sdk-publisher/README_EN.md

 #### 2) Set User Profile
 - `UserProfile` : Set user profile information in this Class.
 Calling `setUserId(String userId)` is required before offering a reward to the user. `userId` is a unique value by which publishers can identify each user, and is delivered in a postback when the BuzzScreen server fires a point accumulation request to the publisher's server.
-It is also possible for campaigns to target certain users by calling `setBirthYear`, `setGender`, and `setRegion`.
+It is also possible for campaigns to target certain users by calling `setBirthYear` and `setGender`.

 - It is possible receive `UserProfile` by calling `BuzzScreen.getInstance().getUserProfile()`.